syrofoam/wayland-flatpak-firefox-toturial/README.md

       VAProfileNone                   : VAEntrypointVideoProc>

 Gpu in question: AMD Ryzen 9 5900HX with Radeon Graphics There is also a 6800 in the same pc.
+And markdown makes me dissy.

-There is H264 codec, hvec, vpn9, etc. Fairly new cpu your milage will wary.
+There is H264 ***codec, hvec, vpn9**.
+Fairly new cpu your milage will wary.

 So for utube they use AV1 and only the newest kind of gpu might have acceleration, use addon for firefox.